-For over twenty years, Patty has served as the first point of contact for the faculty, staff, and students of the Graduate School of Education at the University of Pennsylvania.
-In this liaison capacity, she supports the teaching and research needs of GSE by offering instructional sessions on library resources and search techniques, meeting with students, and responding to a steady flow of questions from this active constituency.
-In 2012, Patty received the Graduate School of Education's Outstanding Service to Students Award.
-Patty is responsible for collection development and maintenance in the field of education and related social sciences and frequently serves on library project teams.
-From 1992-2015, Patty also served the Penn Libraries and wider Penn community as a member of the highly esteemed and now retired Van Pelt Research and Instructional Services Department.
+Patty is the librarian and first point of contact for the faculty, staff, and students of the Graduate School of Education at the University of Pennsylvania.
+Serving in this capacity for well over twenty years, she supports the teaching and research needs of GSE by responding promptly to a steady flow of questions from this active constituency, meeting with students in person and virtually, and offering instructional sessions on library resources and search techniques.
+In 2012, Patty received the Graduate School of Education's Outstanding Service to Students Award, seldom given outside the School.
+Patty is responsible for collection development and maintenance in the field of education and frequently serves on library project teams.
+From 1992-2015, Patty proudly served the Penn Libraries and wider Penn community as a member of the highly esteemed and now retired Van Pelt Research and Instructional Services Department.

-Patty holds a B.A. in English from Kenyon College, a M.A. in History from The Ohio State University, and a M.L.I.S. focused on reference and archival work from the University of Michigan.
-Prior to coming to Penn in 1992, Patty worked at Wayne State University (1986-1990) in Detroit, Michigan, where she served as Reference / U.S. Documents Librarian with liaison and collection responsibilities in history, and Haverford College (1990-1992), where she was Reference / U.S. Documents librarian, with liaison and collection duties in sociology, economics, and political science.
-Patty also worked at the Harlan Hatcher Graduate and Bentley Historical libraries at the University of Michigan, as well as the Worthington Public Library in Worthington, Ohio.
+Patty holds a B.A. in English from Kenyon College, a M.A. in History from The Ohio State University, and a M.L.I.S. focused on public service, reference, and archival work from the University of Michigan.
+Prior to coming to Penn in 1992, Patty worked at Wayne State University (1986-1990) in Detroit, Michigan, where she served as Reference / U.S. Documents Librarian with outreach and collection responsibilities in history, and Haverford College (1990-1992), where she was Reference / U.S. Documents librarian, with outreach and collection building in sociology, economics, and political science.
+Patty also worked at the Harlan Hatcher Graduate, the Undergraduate, and the Bentley Historical libraries at the University of Michigan, as well as the Worthington Public Library in Worthington, Ohio.